maskdotdev/sombra/packages/core/t.md

 • Breaks read-your-own-writes for edges within transactions
 • Fix: 5 lines - pass tx_id and commit_ts to add_edge_internal() like nodes do

-Issue #4: Traversal snapshot isolation
+Issue #4: Traversal snapshot isolation - FIXED

 • Status: ⚠️ Partial issue
 • Traversals use load_edge() not load_edge_with_snapshot()